x3tsunayh/main/collated/functional/x3tsunayh.md

         try {
             setEvents(newData.getEventList());
         } catch (CommandException e) {
-            assert false : "EventBooks should not have duplicate events";
+            throw new AssertionError("Eventbooks should not have duplicate events");
         }
     }